Analogs of absolutely maximally entangled states in nonlocal correlations via the sheaf-theoretic framework and its applications: The Construction of AMC and non-AMC Correlations

 can be mapped to the Boolean formula

-The construction relies on the fact that the parity equation is satisfied by only $4$ assignments $(0,0,0), (0,1,1), (1,0,1)$ and $(1,1,0)$ out of a total of $8$ possible assignments.
+The construction relies on the fact that the parity equation is satisfied by only four assignments $(0,0,0), (0,1,1), (1,0,1)$ and $(1,1,0)$ out of a total of eight possible assignments.
 Accordingly, the corresponding Boolean formula is satisfiable only for these assignments.
 The persistence of the contradiction from the parity equations to the Boolean formulas can be demonstrated as follows.
 Consider the first and second parity equations.
-The second parity equation, implies that $(X1 + X2 = X3^\prime \pmod{2})$.
-Combining this with the first parity equation yields $(X3 = X3^\prime \pmod{2})$, which is a contradiction.
+The second parity equation, implies that $(X_1 + X_2 \neq X_3^\prime \pmod{2})$, whereas from the first equation (i.e., $X_1 + X_2 + X_3 = 0$) we get $(X_1 + X_2 = X_3^\prime \pmod{2})$.
+Now, from both conditions, we have $X_3\neq X_3^{\prime}$.
+Similarly, if we take equations $X_1^\prime + X_2^\prime + X_3 = 1 \pmod{2}$ and $X_1^\prime + X_2^\prime + X_3^\prime = 1 \pmod{2}$, then we get $X_3=X_3^\prime$, which is a contradiction.
 Specifically, for the assignments that satisfy the first parity equation and, thus, the corresponding Boolean formula, the second parity equation, together with its associated Boolean formula, becomes unsatisfiable.
 Hence, this leads to the contradiction shown in Eq.~(\ref{eq: 322 reduced parity}), which, in turn, results in the unsatisfiability of the corresponding Boolean equation, Eq.~(\ref{eq: 322 reduced Be}).
 Hence, no consistent assignment exists, i.e., $S_e = \varnothing$ for the possibilistic model.
-Therefore, the empirical model is strongly contextual, and maximal marginality is ensured by the symmetric structure of zero constraints.
-Specifically, since half of the total Boolean statements are selected for each row, assigning zeros to the absent Boolean statements in the parametric table~(\ref{tab:V}) results in only four nonzero elements per row.
-To satisfy the normalization condition and the no-signaling constraint, it follows that all nonzero parameters within a row must be equal, which ensures that the bipartite marginals are maximal.
-Consequently, the correlations associated with the parity equations constitute an AMCC.
+Therefore, the empirical model is strongly contextual.
+The possibilistic table associated with the set of Boolean equations consists of zeros corresponding to the absent Boolean terms in the Boolean formulas.
+Substituting these zeros in Table~\ref{tab: 26_parameter_table} having $26$ free parameters, will provide the parametric equations equal to zero.
+Solving these equations and substituting the solutions back into the table yielded a reduced parametric table that depicts the maximal contextual correlations associated with the maximal contextual model under the parametric bound, thereby maintaining positivity.
+Thereafter, implying the maximal marginal condition yields a further reduced parametric family of correlations, which will be AMCC under certain parametric bound conditions.
+This construction is further discussed in detail in the next section, along with the CSP construction.